aazuspan/wxee/docs/_build/html/_sources/wxee.rst.txt

 Methods and Properties
 ~~~~~~~~~~~~~~~~~~~~~~

-Once instantiated, a :code:`ClimatologyMean` has all of the methods of :code:`ee.ImageCollection` (including those extended by the
+Once instantiated, a :code:`Climatology` has all of the methods of :code:`ee.ImageCollection` (including those extended by the
 :code:`wx` accessor) plus additional properties describing the climatology.

-.. autoclass:: wxee.climatology.ClimatologyMean
+.. autoclass:: wxee.climatology.Climatology
    :members: